unyon/splurty/mac.md

 IMPORTANT: READ THIS!
 ---------

-If you're running Parallels to run Windows (for example to run Microsoft Word inside Windows on your Mac) make sure to close Parrellels before going through these steps.
+If you're running Parallels, VirtualBox, or VMWare to run Windows (for example to run Microsoft Word inside Windows on your Mac) make sure to close Parrellels before going through these steps.
 Parallels does not play nicely with Vagrant.